 View the program availability for the upcoming intakes.

-Students are accepted into the Educational Assistant program for the Fall (September), Winter (January), or Spring (May) terms.
+New applicants are accepted into the Educational Assistant program for the Fall (September), Winter (January), or Spring (May) terms.
 Upon successful completion of your certificate program, you will be eligible for admission to the Educational Assistant diploma.
 In order to be considered for the diploma program, we recommend that you submit a Change of Program to the Admissions Office in your last term of study of the certificate program.
 If you have any questions about this process, please contact the Admissions Office.

 General Admissions Requirements